Shashank1985/storage-engine/README.md

 * An in-memory Memtable using `SortedDict`.
 * Persistent Sorted String Tables (SSTables).
 * Asynchronous, leveled compaction handled by a background worker thread (introduced in v1.0.0).
+* Metadata generation for created collections
+* Bloom filter functionality to prevent unnecessary disk operations for keys that we know dont exist in the collection
+* Storage engine is behind a FastAPI server and can be communicated with using REST APIs.

 ## Getting Started
 * Detailed documentation and explanation of each component is available in the docs folder.